-Undocumented and Experiencing Intimate Partner Violence: What Are My Rights When Reaching Out for Support?
+Undocumented and Experiencing Abuse: What Are My Rights?

 Here at The Hotline, we know that many immigrants experiencing domestic violence do not feel safe reaching out for support.
 Reporting abuse can lead to unwanted media attention or even an investigation from U.S. border enforcement agencies that may result in indefinite detention and/or deportation.
-If you are undocumented, it’s likely that your abusive partner is aware of your citizenship status, and may use this as a way to maintain power and control over you.
+If you are undocumented and experiencing abuse, it’s likely that your abusive partner is aware of your citizenship status, and may use this as a way to maintain power and control over you.

 Even though immigration laws are constantly changing, it’s important to know your rights.
 You always have the right to stay safe and you do not need to disclose your immigration status in order to receive help.
 Additionally, it’s important to know that you have the right to access limited English proficiency assistance, emergency medical care, shelter, short-term housing, crisis counseling and intervention programs, soup kitchens, community food banks, protection under Title IX, assistance from law enforcement, and Crime Victim Compensation.
 You also have the right to file for protective orders, divorce, or custody of your children.